-Climate change is endangering centuries-old murals and frescos, paintings, furniture and textiles.
+Climate change is endangering centuries-old murals and frescos, paintings, furniture and fabrics.
 Can this deterioration be halted?
-Researchers are searching for solutions in the “Climate for Culture” EU project.
+Researchers are searching for solutions in an EU project entitled “Climate for Culture”.

-Research can be heavy going – especially when the object of study is 1,868 meters up.
-The hike to the royal alpine lodge on Schachen takes three hours.
-Ralf Kilian would be able to find the way in his sleep.
-He has been marching up it regularly – originally to attach sensors, later to read their measurements.
-What an atmosphere for climatology: a fairy tale castle from 1001 Arabian Nights.
+Research can be heavy going - especially when the object of study is 1,868 meters above sea level.
+The hike to the King’s House on Schachen takes three hours.
+Ralf Kilian would be able to find his way there in his sleep.
+He has been marching up it regularly - initially to attach sensors and later to read off measurements.
+What an atmosphere for climatology: a fairy tale palace from 1001 Arabian Nights.
 Ludwig II, King of Bavaria, had the building constructed at the end of the 19th century for extravagant oriental parties.
-The upper floor of the wooden house is festooned with tinted glass windows, Persian carpets, golden chandeliers, fans of ostrich plumes and even a fountain.
+The upper floor of the wooden house features an abundance of stained glass windows, Persian carpets, golden chandeliers, fans of ostrich plumes and even a fountain.

-Kilian and his colleagues from the Fraunhofer Institute for Building Physics IBP in Holzkirchen, Germany, have been using more than a dozen sensors to measure the relative humidity and temperature in the Turkish Room of the royal abode over the years.
-Highly sensitive glass sensors – developed by the Fraunhofer Institute for Silicate Research ISC in Würzburg – in addition detect atmospheric pollutants and microorganisms.
-In order to be able to compare measurements in the interior against the external conditions, a weather station was constructed in the garden that regularly transmits information about wind, sunshine, precipitation and temperature.
-“With the help of these data, we can precisely document and evaluate changes to the interior conditions over the course of the year,” reports the researcher.
+Kilian and his colleagues from the Fraunhofer Institute for Building Physics IBP in Holzkirchen, Germany, have installed more than a dozen sensors to measure the relative humidity and temperature in the Turkish Room of the King’s House over the years.
+In addition, highly sensitive glass sensors - developed by the Fraunhofer Institute for Silicate Research ISC in Würzburg - are in place to detect airborne pollutants and microorganisms.
+In order to compare interior measurements in outdoor conditions, a weather station was constructed in the garden to regularly transmit weather data on wind, sunshine, precipitation and temperature.
+“With the help of this data, we can accurately document and evaluate changes in indoor conditions over the course of the year,” reports the researcher.

 The surprising outcome: despite the rough conditions high up in the Wetterstein Mountains, the relative humidity in the King’s House on Schachen remains stable between 40 and 70% for the most part, a range considered acceptable for museums and collections.
-The murals, carpets and furniture are actually quite well preserved.
-Lucky thing.
-Other historic buildings like Linderhof Castle that the researchers have also investigated are in much worse shape.
-The plaster is crumbling, and paint and gilding are becoming detached from the underlying surface.
-The cause of this is the drastically increased humidity resulting from the breath and perspiration of thousands of visitors.
+The murals, carpets and furniture are in fact quite well preserved.
+Fortunately.
+Other historical buildings that the researchers have investigated, such as Linderhof Palace, are in a much worse shape.
+The plaster is crumbling, and paint and gilding are flaking off from the underlying surface.
+The cause of this is the drastically rise in humidity resulting from the breath and perspiration of thousands of visitors.

 Coupled with the indoor climate simulations of the WUFI software, the consequences of climate change can be predicted in detail.
-“The combined model provides us with prognoses about what temperature and humidity values will predominate within the interior of an historic building at a particular place,” explains Prof. Klaus-Peter Sedlbauer, head of IBP.
-“If the climate models for southern England predict a three-degree rise in average temperature and an increase in humidity of ten percent, then the software sends a warning of a heightened risk of mold based on the data gathered in the project, for example.
-In southern Europe, where conditions will become dryer, there is a risk that objects will become damaged because they could dry out too much.”
+"The combined model provides us with prognoses about the temperature and humidity values that will predominate inside historical buildings at a particular place," explains Prof. Klaus-Peter Sedlbauer, Institute Director of IBP.
+"If the climate models for southern England predict a three-degree rise in the average temperature and an increase in humidity of ten percent, then the software sends a warning of a heightened risk of mold growth based on the data gathered in the project, for example.
+In southern Europe, on the other hand, where conditions will become dryer, there is a risk that objects will become damaged because they could dry out too much.”

 The model even permits travel through time and space.
-With the click of a mouse, the scientists can catapult the Church of St. Margaretha in the Bavarian village Roggersdorf today into the year 2050 and move it to Provence or to a Norwegian fjord.
+With the click of a mouse, the scientists can catapult the Church of St. Margaretha in the Bavarian village of Roggersdorf into the year 2050 and move it to Provence or to a Norwegian fjord.
 The simulation program promptly provides values for temperature and humidity in the interior resulting from this displacement in time and space.
 The type of construction is also taken into account.
-The church, with its thick walls and small windows, creates a different interior climate than a building that is flooded with light such as Schönbrunn castle.
-All of the information resulting from these virtual journeys has been collected by the researchers into a database.
-It will be available online in late 2014.
-“Owners of castles and administrators of museums and collections can enter their location as well as select the characteristics of their buildings, then receive predictions about what climate changes are expected up to the year 2100 and what consequences these will have, all without charge,” explains Dr. Johanna Leissner, coordinator of the EU project.
-At the same time, the database provides recommendations about how art objects can be protected from deteriorating, and how much it would cost if increased heating or cooling is necessary.
+The climate inside the church, with its thick walls and small windows, differs from that inside a building that is flooded with light such as Schönbrunn Palace in Vienna.
+All the information resulting from these virtual journeys has been collected by the researchers to form a database. due to go online towards the end of 2014.
+“Owners of castles and palaces, as well as administrators of museums and collections, can not only enter their location but also select the characteristics of the respective buildings.
+They then receive predictions about the climate changes expected up to the year 2100 and the consequences these will have, all free of charge," explains Dr. Johanna Leissner, coordinator of the EU project.
+At the same time, the database provides recommendations about how to protect works of art from deteriorating, and how much it would cost if increased heating or cooling is necessary.

 These results are especially useful for those considering renovations, emphasizes Leissner: “If costly steps are going to be taken, then the interior conditions should be stabilized to preclude further damage.”
-The administration responsible for state castles, gardens and lakes in Bavaria already intends to use the results of the project for renovations planned in Linderhof.
+The Bavarian Administration of State-Owned Palaces, Gardens and Lakes already intends to use the results of the project for the renovation measures planned for Linderhof Palace.

-At the royal lodge on Schachen, everything will remain as it is.
-The Turkish room will remain in pristine condition.
-The double-walled construction of the wooden structure and its seclusion have a positive effect on the indoor climate.
-The impact of large numbers of visitors on the interior climate in Neuschwanstein is not a problem when it comes to Schachen - for many people, the trade-off of the climb is not worth it for everyone.
+At the King’s House on Schachen, nothing will be changed.
+The Turkish Room will remain in pristine condition.
+The double-walled construction of the wooden structure and its secluded location have a positive effect on the indoor climate.
+The impact of large numbers of visitors on the interior climate in Neuschwanstein is not a problem when it comes to Schachen - for many people, the trade-off of the climb is not worth it.

 Text: Monika Weiner